erikdelange/WiPy-2.0-Temperature-Controlled-Fan/README.md

 PWM fans with temperature based speed control which can be placed on a central heating convector, with a JavaScript based web interface.

 ### Summary
 Central heating systems with condensing boilers operate more efficiently if the return water temperature is below 55°C ([Wikipedia](https://en.wikipedia.org/wiki/Condensing_boiler)).
 One way to extract more heat from a radiator is having fans which blow cold air past it.
 Not only does this lower the temperature of the return water, it also warms up rooms faster.
 This project presents a solution where a WiPy is used to control these fans, where the fan speed depends on the temperature of the incoming water.
-The parameters which control the fan are editable via a browser based user interface.
+The parameters which control the fan are editable via a web-based user interface.

 I have installed this on top of the main convector (which is lowered in a pit) in my living room.
 Seven PWM controlled fans - normally used for cooling PC's - pull cold air through the convector.